 This comes from the same perspective as the late commitment example.
-If you assign people to the jobs too early, you’re risking to do the wrong thing at the wrong time.
-Coming from the perspective that we care about the flow of work and not necessarily utilizing every worker at 100%, it’s OK to leave the people on the team to self-organize around the project.
+If you assign people to the jobs too early, you're risking to do the wrong thing at the wrong time.
+From the perspective that we care about the flow of work and not necessarily utilizing every worker at 100%, it's OK to leave the team to self-organize around the project.

-It is most certainly true that you have specialists on the team and that creates a lot of dependencies, especially in larger companies.
+It is most certainly true that you have specialists on the team, which creates many dependencies, especially in larger companies.
 An Agile coach's natural response would be to eliminate the dependencies, but this is an answer detached from the real world.
-You can’t just remove all dependencies without creating a ton of problems elsewhere in the organization.
+You can't just remove all dependencies without creating a ton of problems elsewhere in the organization.

 The reasonable approach is to manage dependencies coming from the holistic view of your organization and value streams.
 If the flow of value to the customer is blocked because of team X, then that's where you should be focusing on, even if it means that team Y will have nothing to work on.

 Toyota became the biggest car manufacturer in less than 50 years, starting from a small family company.
 One of the principles they used was "Build quality in", which means that no time should be spent fixing the product after it has exited the production line.

-You should strive for the same level of quality during the execution phase of the project and by any means try to avoid a final “Quality Assurance” phase.
+It would be best if you strive for the same level of quality during the execution phase of the project and, by any means, try to avoid a final "Quality Assurance" phase.
 If you have a big final quality assurance phase, you've most likely ignored the quality aspect throughout the project life cycle, and once you get into the quality phase, things start to look ugly.